Illa da Toxa

 President of the Elcano Royal Institute

-• Juan Manuel Moreno
+• Juanma Moreno

 President of the Regional Government of Andalusia and Vice-President of the EU Committee of the Regions